 A question I’ve been asked a lot over the journey is the difference between a strata plan vs plan of subdivision.

 There seems to be a lot of confusion out there.
-So in this article, I’m going to clear the confusion up once and for all.
+So in this article, I will clear the confusion up once and for all.

 Firstly, the term “strata” isn’t really used anymore because all subdivisions are now under the subdivisions act.

 Before we get too far into the article.
-If all you are after is some help then check out our property development consultants service.
+If all you are after is some help, then check out our property development consultants service.
+And if you are wanting to know how to go about subdividing property for development, go here.

 Let’s get back into it …